 Even with a siren on and lights flashing, drivers, pedestrians, or cyclists can be seriously or fatally injured in an impact with a speeding emergency vehicle.
-If you or a loved one has been injured in an accident with an emergency vehicle, it is imperative that you have your case evaluated by a qualified Phoenix car accident attorney, and as quickly as possible.
+If you or a loved one has been injured in an accident with an emergency vehicle in Phoenix, it is imperative that you have your case evaluated by a qualified Phoenix car accident attorney, and as quickly as possible.
 You likely have the right to pursue compensation for all damages but have limited time in which to file a claim.

 When an emergency vehicle is dispatched to an accident, fire, or for medical care, under the Arizona “Move Over” law, other drivers in the area are required to yield right of way, safely pull to the side of a street, highway, or road, and remain stopped until the emergency vehicle has passed.
 An emergency vehicle driver has the right to ignore a red light or stop sign.
 However, they are required to be alert to public safety and approach an intersection with caution, with lights and sirens, and only proceed when the intersection has safely cleared.

 The types of serious accidents involving emergency vehicles include:

 - Pedestrian Accidents